Costs Rising Faster Than Prices

-Use this when the website, ads, hire, meeting rhythm, dashboard, or plan worked briefly and the same issue returned.
+Use this when the website, ads, hire, meeting rhythm, dashboard, or plan worked briefly and the same business cost returned.

-Use this when the problem returned after a fix and the owner needs to know whether the first diagnosis was wrong.
+Use this when the problem returned after a fix and the owner needs to know whether the first explanation was wrong.

 Use this when the fix looked busy, expensive, and reasonable, then the same drag came back.